 Iran’s Nuclear Chief in Vienna for IAEA Conference

-TEHRAN (Tasnim) - Head of the Atomic Energy Organization of Iran Ali Akbar Salehi traveled to Austria on Sunday to attend the 61st General Conference of the International Atomic Energy Agency (IAEA).
+TEHRAN (Tasnim) – The head of the Atomic Energy Organization of Iran (AEOI) traveled to the Austrian capital, Vienna, to attend the annual conference of the International Atomic Energy Agency (IAEA).

-Delegations from the IAEA member states, including at ministerial level and above, are going to discuss the key elements of the agency’s priorities in the conference and work toward the peaceful use of nuclear technologies, according to the IAEA’s website.
+Representatives from the IAEA’s member states, including at ministerial level and above, will convene at the 62nd IAEA General Conference in Vienna to discuss key elements of the agency’s priorities in its work on the peaceful use of nuclear technologies.

 At the conference, delegates will consider a range of issues from strengthening the agency’s activities related to nuclear science, technology and applications, to improving the efficiency of IAEA safeguards and growing international cooperation in nuclear, radiation, transport and waste safety.

 Delegates will also discuss the IAEA’s Annual Report for 2017, its Financial Statements for 2017 and its Program and Budget Update for 2019.

 Throughout the General Conference, 77 side events will showcase cutting-edge work using nuclear techniques at the IAEA and in member states, highlighting activities and special programs.